Donor Relations at Blue Mountain Action Council

 - Feed their community healthy and local produce

 - Reduce food waste that they worked hard to produce

-Be sure to always let your donor know that you appreciate their produce and time and allowing you to glean.
-Every month or at the end of the season, send a thank you note with the total amount of pounds they donated for their tax purposes to show your appreciation.
+Appreciation is crucial in maintaining relations with donors.
+Be sure to always let donors know they are appreciated.
+For individual donations, make the connection, ask their name, thank them for donating and tell them to spread the word to any of their friends who may be interested.
+For commercial growers, at the end of the season send a thank you note with the total amount of pounds they donated for their tax purposes to show your appreciation.